Lesson 1: Principles of Online Assessment

 An assessment guide that uses a set of criteria for evaluating an assessment task to create a matrix of descriptions of work at various levels.
 Effective rubrics can support student self-assessment, greater transparency in grading, and clear feedback to students.

-Good assessment is part of course design
+Effective assessment is part of course design

-Good assessment is part of a comprehensive course design to support student learning.
+Effective assessment is part of a comprehensive course design to support student learning.
 Assessment strategies should be clearly aligned with the learning outcomes and teaching strategies of the course.
 Course activities provide opportunities for students to practice the knowledge and skills that will be assessed as well as to check their current understanding.

-Good assessment reflects the discipline
+Effective assessment reflects the discipline

-Good assessment reflects the actual work of the discipline/field.
+Effective assessment reflects the actual work of the discipline/field.
 Authentic assessment involves engaging students in the big questions that your discipline seeks to address and asks students to begin to use their knowledge in ways consistent with the norms of the discipline.
 For example, law students learn how to do case studies.
 Biology students learn how to design labs and write lab reports.
 History students learn to analyze primary sources and write essays.

-Fair assessment practices are transparent
+Effective assessment practices are fair and transparent

-Fair assessment practices are transparent, providing students with clear expectations and communication.
+Effective assessment practices are transparent, providing students with clear expectations and communication.
 Instructors support equitable learning situations when they are explicit about what students are expected to learn, how they are expected to demonstrate their learning, and what criteria are being used to assess their learning.
 Providing a clear rationale for assessment strategies helps motivate students, and providing clear criteria supports the development of increasingly accurate self-assessment.

 Effective assessment includes constructive feedback

-Thoughtful assessment promotes academic integrity
+Effective assessment promotes academic integrity

 Additional resources